MaximeRobeyns/agnfinder/_sources/inference.rst.txt

 Training the models
 ~~~~~~~~~~~~~~~~~~~

-To train a model, first ensure that you have correctly set the model and
-inference parameters.
-Note that these configuration classes needn't necessarily
-be the ones in ``config.py``---you are free to define new configuration classes
-anywhere in the code.

-You will also need a dataset loaded to train the model on.
-A utility function
+Having configured the inference parameters, you will also need a dataset loaded
+to train the model on.
+A utility function (``utils.load_simulated_data``) is
-(``utils.load_simulated_data``) is available to help with this.
+available to help with this.

-You can now initialise a model by passing the initialised model parameters to
+To initialise a model, we pass an initialised model parameter class to the
-your model's constructor.
-Finally the ``trainmodel`` method can be called to
+model's constructor.
+Now the ``trainmodel`` method can be called to run the
-run the training procedure.
+training procedure.

 During training, models will save checkpoints after every epoch.
 This means that
 you can interrupt training at any time, and only lose the progress made during